RickV85/PressPrep/README.md

 - Completed build to match Figma design
 - Adaptive user interface allows a user to view on mobile devices
 - Added user-facing error handling for server errors and bad data

+## Challenges

+- Using Vite for the first time presented challenges to using .env variables
+- Typescript makes development more difficult and slower but avoided use of "any" types